Vertigo in Dogs: What Is Canine Vestibular Disease?

-If your usually playful and coordinated pup suddenly becomes clumsy, falls over randomly, and walks in circles with their head tilted, they might be experiencing canine vestibular disease.
+If your usually playful and coordinated pup suddenly becomes clumsy, falls over randomly, and walks in circles with their head tilted, they might be experiencing vertigo—specifically, a condition known as canine vestibular disease.

-Because the symptoms come on suddenly, vestibular disease in dogs can be scary to witness.
+Because the symptoms come on suddenly, vertigo in dogs can be scary to witness.
 However, the good news is that if you know what to look for, you can identify the signs of canine vestibular disease early and your dog will likely recover just fine.

 What Causes Canine Vestibular Disease?

 Canine vestibular disease is characterized by a disruption in the vestibular part of the brain, which is responsible for balance and orientation, just like in humans.

 Nikki Graham, DVM from Nottingham Animal Hospital in Hamilton, N.J., says that in most dogs, canine vestibular disease is idiopathic, meaning we don't actually know what is causing the disease.
 However, vertigo can sometimes be caused by ear infections, and in some cases, brain tumors, stroke, or trauma.